Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
-A more experienced programmer might choose to combine these distinct data elements into a meaningful complex data type, such as a struct named "Student".
-This approach allows them to treat each student as a distinct entity, complete with attributes like "name", "age", and "sin."
-This organization simplifies the task, as it combines the individual data elements.
-Alternatively, programmers could opt to use classes and objects, but given that we are dealing with only data so far, employing a straightforward data container structure makes more sense.
-However, using a class remains a valid option.
-Personally, I prefer employing structs for entities that exclusively contain data, as it aligns better with my understanding of the concept.
-Let's see an example of how our code would look like if we decided to use structs and create "Student" entities instead of using individual variables:
+For a more experienced programmer, it may be benefetial to combine these distinct data elements into one meaningful complex data type, such as a <span class="special">struct named "Student"</span>.
+As a result of this approach, each student can be treated as a distinct entity, complete with attributes such as "name", "age", and "sin".
+Because this organization combines the individual data elements, the task is simplified.
+It is also possible for programmers to use classes and objects, but since we are concerned with only the data so far, a straightforward data container structure seems to make the most sense. <span class="special">Nevertheless, a class can be used if desired</span>.
+In my opinion, structs are better suited for entities whose sole purpose is to contain data, as they align better with my understanding of the concept.
+The following is an example of what our code would look like if we used structs and created "Student" entities instead of using individual variables:
 </p>